dynamoose/dynamoose/README.md

 ## Help Wanted!

 Help improve Dynamoose.
-I need all the help I can get to imporve test coverage and the documentation.
+I need all the help I can get to improve test coverage and the documentation.
 If you would like to help please look at the `/test` and `/docs/_docs` folders and make a PR.

 ## Change log